elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 ## Preface

-The goal of the described project is to build a small wireless short-distance sender that is can be hidden in a printed magazine.
+The goal of the described project is to build a small wireless short-distance sender that can be hidden in a printed magazine.
 It is connected to tiny contact pads printed on an advertisment page.
 When these pads are touched, a corresponding signal is sent to a receiver that forwards it to the network.
 Although I had some experience with small microcontroller projects before, I never had to take battery consumption into account.

 ## Goals